Palmerston North (electorate): Profile

 In December 1887, the House of Representatives voted to reduce its membership from general electorates from 91 to 70.
 The 1890 electoral redistribution used the same 1886 census data used for the 1887 electoral redistribution.
 In addition, three-member electorates were introduced in the four main centres.
 This resulted in a major restructuring of electorates, and Palmerston was one of four electorates to be first created for the 1890 election.

 Palmerston North reached its current approximate size at the expense of the old Manawatu electorate in the lead up to the introduction of mixed-member proportional (MMP) voting in 1996.
 The boundaries of the Palmerston North electorate were last adjusted in the 2007 redistribution, when the electorate became fully urban and covered all of the urbanised part of Palmerston North City, with the towns in its orbit such as Ashhurst and Linton becoming part of the neighbouring electorate of Rangitīkei.
 To counter the population loss on the Manawatu River's left bank, the section of the city on the right bank, including the suburb of Milson, was moved in at the same time.
 No boundary adjustments were undertaken in the subsequent 2013/14 redistribution.
+In the 2025 boundary review, the electorate would expand to include the outer suburbs of Aokautere, Fitzherbert, Longburn, Turitea, Whakarongo and the town of Bunnythorpe.

 At the 2013 census, the Palmerston North electorate reported the highest share of those working in the retail trade industry (11.4%); those whose occupation was a community and personal service worker (10.9%); and those whose households used mains (natural) gas as a heating fuel.
 Among general electorates, Palmerston North had the second-highest share of those working in the education and training sector (11.8%), and people affiliated with the Brethren religious denomination (1.2%).